All Episodes

 And as far as I know, one tiny town in California even seems to be trying to stop it.

-That would be Murietta, California.
+That would be Murieta, California.

-In the sense that there may be some people who are protesting it to stop it, but it's gone beyond that point now.
+And it seems that this circumstance is just being accepted in the sense that there may be some people who are protesting it to stop it, but it's gone beyond that point now.

 Don't misunderstand.

-But I don't get I don't get the acceptance.
+But I don't get the acceptance.

-don't get the idea that there's no end to this.
+I don't get the idea that there's no end to this.

 Now, I understand what Obama's doing.

-He's trying to get his panic numbers up.
+He's trying to get Hispanic numbers up.

 He's trying to put pressure on Republicans to vote for amnesty before the November elections.